austinmw312/Treasure-Troll-Solution/README.md

 # Troll Challenge Solution
 A solution to the treasure troll challenge.
+Open index.html in browser for testing interface.
 See solution.js for solution.

 Problem statement: